pepopowitz/building-your-first-react-app/src/slides/13_state.md

 ---

 class: bg-contain
-background-image: url('')
+background-image: url('images/drawings/component-f-props-state.jpg')

 ???

-TODO: replace this image (component as f(props, state))

 but that's not the only input to a component

 a component is a function of props & state

----

-class: bg-contain
-background-image: url('')

-???

-TODO: replace this image (props AND state, with state looping, & component boundary)
+...

+distinction:

-props are passed into a component
+- props are passed into a component

-state is contained within a component
+- state is contained within a component

 Think about it from a responsibility viewpoint